UF Bee College Honey Show

 - In classes where there are duplicate or triplicate entries, all entries must be identical.

-- Exhibitors may have more than one entry in a class, but no single entry may be shown in more than one class and an exhibitor shall not be entitled to more than one placed award per class.
+- Exhibitors may only have one entry in a class, no single entry may be shown in more than one class and an exhibitor shall not be entitled to more than one placed award per class.